-Fee Suzanne de Ruiter (1997) currently studies in Munich for her Master of Opera at the Theaterakademie August Everding in the Prinzregententheater, with Professor Daniela Sindram.
-The glamorous “Wiener Operetten Soirée” was a festive season opener, and soon followed by Christian Jost’s opera “Rote Laterne”, with which Fee Suzanne made her debut in the big hall of the Prinzregententheater with das Münchner Rundfunkorchester.
+Fee Suzanne de Ruiter (1997) currently studies in Munich for her Master of Opera at the Theaterakademie August Everding, with Professor Daniela Sindram.

-Last year the Dutch mezzo-soprano graduated cum laude from the Conservatory of Amsterdam, as a student of Professor Sasja Hunnego.
-Three months later she debuted the role of Cherubino during the Berlin Opera Festival 2021.
+In 2021 the Dutch mezzo-soprano graduated cum laude from the Conservatory of Amsterdam, as a student of Professor Sasja Hunnego.
+Three months later she debuted the role of “Cherubino” at the Berlin Opera Academy.

-At the age of 21 Fee Suzanne sang her first role at the Dutch National Opera in Pierre Audi’s megalomaniac festival “aus LICHT”, in which highlights of Stockhausen’s opera cycle LICHT were displayed.
-She performed the role of “Muschi” in “EVAs LIED”, a scene from Stockhausen’s opera “MONTAG”.
+At the age of 21 de Ruiter sang her first role at the Dutch National Opera in Pierre Audi’s megalomaniac festival “aus LICHT”, in which highlights of Stockhausen’s opera cycle LICHT were displayed.
+She performed the role of “Muschi” in “EVAs LIED”, a scene from Stockhausen’s opera “MONTAG aus LICHT”.

 Fee Suzanne de Ruiter and Gulmira Issabekova have been a duo since 2017.
 In that year, they won the Publieksprijs (audience award) and the Classic Young Master Award from young talent program Classic Young Masters, and they’ve been playing together ever since.
 They have played, among others, at Grachtenfestival, Operadagen Rotterdam, Vondelpark Openluchttheater, Het Weekend van de Romantische Muziek (weekend of romantical music), Kunst in de Kamer (art in the room), and the Young Virtuosi Festival in Ljubljana.